Plants in Bloom

 Plumbago auriculata (cape leadwort) in the Warm Temperate Pavilion.
 Photo: Michael Stewart.

-Rosa 'Meitebros' FRÉDÉRIC MISTRAL (hybrid tea rose) in the Rose Garden.
+Rosa Frederic Mistral = ‘Meitebros’ (hybrid tea rose Frederic Mistral) in the Rose Garden.
 Photo: Jean-Marc Grambert.

 Stonecrop [Autumn Joy]

 Stonecrops, or sedums, are a genus of succulents with an exceptionally varied array of flowers, foliage, and habits.
-‘Autumn Joy’ is an upright, fall-blooming cultivar in bloom now in the Rock Garden, Perennial Border and elsewhere.
+A butterfly favorite, ‘Autumn Joy’ offers color-changing flower heads that blossom pink in the summer then transition to a dark rose in autumn.

-Hylotelephium Autumn Joy = (Herbstfreude Group) ‘Herbstfreude’ (stonecrop [Autumn Joy] (stonecrop) in the Rock Garden.
+Hylotelephium Autumn Joy = (Herbstfreude Group) ‘Herbstfreude’ (stonecrop [Autumn Joy]) in the Rock Garden.
 Photo: Michael Stewart.